DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning.md

 caption: "Year 2"
 ---

-In this module you’ll look at what motivates pupils so you can develop a really purposeful learning environment.
+In this module you'll look at what motivates pupils so you can develop a really purposeful learning environment.

 ## Module introduction